Arlo

 Arlo works inside iMessage, SMS, Slack, Microsoft Teams, and live phone calls, so there's no new chat app to learn.
 It keeps persistent memory and sends a morning briefing of what changed.
 It connects to Slack, Gmail, Notion, Linear, GitHub, and 3,000+ other tools, and for the ones with no API it logs in once in a secure browser session and works like a person would.

 Governance isn't an add-on.
 Every connection resolves through policy before each run, sends and writes wait for a reviewer you choose, and every tool call, source, and approval lands in a full audit trace.
-The Team plan is usage-based; the Business plan is custom, with admin policy, roles, SSO, and audit export.
+Arlo runs on prepaid credits — 400 credits per $1 at every amount, from a $50 minimum, and they last twelve months; admin policy, roles, SSO, and audit export are available on request.
 For how it stacks up against other assistants, see Arlo vs Poke and Poke alternatives.

 Try Arlo